Best daily deals

 Positives

 Maybe you’re the type of person who needs to listen to music or a podcast to go to sleep.
 Perhaps you live with other people or have thin walls in your apartment; playing audio from a speaker while you sleep could be disruptive to others around you.
-Or maybe it’s the noises that keep you up at night that you need to get rid of to have a restful sleep.
+Or maybe you need to get rid of the noises that keep you up at night to have a restful sleep.
 Wearing headphones to sleep is clearly the solution for those issues, but unless you’re a perfectly still back sleeper, they can be wildly uncomfortable or difficult to wear.

 Disclaimer